SHasan96/diffusion-project/README.md

 ```
 g++  -O2 diffusion.cpp -o diffusion
 ```
-An executable with a the name "diffusion" is created.
+An executable with the name "diffusion" is created.
-Note that the -O2 optimization flag is important to run the program faster.
+Note that the -O2 optimization flag is important to run the program faster.<br>
 To run without partition:
 ```
 ./diffusion 10 n